405th AFSB celebrates Military Spouse Appreciation Day

+KAISERSLAUTERN, Germany – The entire team at the 405th Army Field Support Brigade is extremely excited to celebrate Military Spouse Appreciation Day, May 6.

-Pictured here is just a fraction of the hundreds of spouses who are part of our 405th Army Field Support Brigade total team.
-To recognize and honor them, the Soldiers, Army civilians and local national employees assigned to the 405th AFSB send our appreciation, respect and love to them on Military Spouse Appreciation Day, May 6.
-(Graphic illustration by Cameron Porter)
+To recognize and honor our spouses – all who serve selflessly alongside of us and contribute greatly to our strengths and successes – the Soldiers, Army civilians and local national employees assigned to the 405th AFSB want to send our combined, unremitted appreciation, respect and love to our spouses on Military Spouse Appreciation Day and every day.

+Since the early days of the Continental Army, military spouses have selflessly contributed to the strength of our Army by caring for and supporting their Soldiers.
+Army spouses make sacrifices alongside us during deployments, permanent changes of stations, long work days and during all the ever evolving uncertainties that come with Army service.

+The Soldiers, Army civilians and local national employees assigned to the 405th AFSB rely on our spouses for comfort, joy and stability.
+Our spouses display a tremendous amount of resilience and courage while adapting to constant change, new environments and all the rigors associated with Army life.

 |Date Taken: